 1933 and 1936 - Hugh Ruttledge led two unsuccessful expeditions to climb Mount Everest.
 He lived in Stoke during the later years of his life.
-A small wall tablet in his memory can be found on the West Wall of the church.
+A small wall tablet in his memory can be found on the West Wall within the church.

-1935 - Dockyard engineering worker Bert [Stormy] Medland elected as first Lord Mayor of Plymouth.
+1935 - Dockyard engineering worker Bert 'Stormy' Medland elected Lord Mayor of Plymouth.
 In 1945 he became the Labour MP for Drake Ward.

-1936 - Stoke Damerel Churchwarden Walter Littleton elected second Lord Mayor of Plymouth.
-His name is inscribed on the Lord Mayor's pew frontal [currently in storage], below the city coat-of-arms.
+1936 - Stoke Damerel Churchwarden Walter Littleton elected Lord Mayor of Plymouth.
+His name is inscribed on the 1937 Lord Mayor's pew frontal below the city coat-of-arms.
+This frontal can now be seen set against the wall in the southeast corner of the church.